-part of a facility provided the total cost is more than \$50,000 initial investments or improvements in technology or the purchase of a new telephone system.

-- 5. Specific planning, engineering study, or design work related to an individual project which falls within the above categories - 6.
-Significant one-time investment in tangible goods of any nature, the benefit of which will accrue over several years.
-Examples include items such as large infrastructure to meet the needs of Santa Clara County.
+- part of a facility provided the total cost is more than \$50,000 - 5.
+Specific planning, engineering study, or design work related to an individual project which falls within the above categories - Significant one-time investment in tangible goods 6. of any nature, the benefit of which will accrue over several years.
+Examples include items such as large